jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Since v0.11, deprecated since v0.15

 Disables in memory pod list and also pod watch for changes.
 Pod list and watch is used by the `drain-support` and `assign-backend-server-id` options, which will not work if pod list is disabled.
-Blue/green and `session-cookie-value-strategy` set to `pod-uid` also use pod list if enabled, otherwise k8s api is called if needed.
+Blue/green and `session-cookie-value-strategy` set to `pod-uid` also use pod list if enabled; otherwise, k8s api is called if needed.
 The default value is `false`, which means pods will be watched and listed in memory.
 Since v0.15 all the listers are managed by controller-runtime, making this option deprecated.

 ---